Steps after submitting your application

 What you need to do |

-Send a complete and valid application within the time period, starting on the date indicated in the letter:
+Send a complete and valid application within the following time frame, starting on the date indicated in the letter:

 What happens if you don't respond to Corporations Canada's letter |